 This 40,500 SF modern athletic training facility featuring athletic, academic and medical offices spaces is home to Wilmington College’s nationally prominent athletic training program and other sport sciences.
 It accommodates training for essentially all of the College’s 21 sports teams, and gives students additional options for recreational activities.

 “Megen Construction did an outstanding job on our building.
 Megen’s team was collaborative, joyful, and a wonderful example of people who care greatly about what they do and why they do it.
-I never thought a could build a friendship around a construction project, but it happened.
-Megen Construction and Evans were a godsend to our campus and understood the needs and desires of a small college campus to serve its students”
+I never thought I could build a friendship around a construction project, but it happened.
+Megen Construction and Evans were a godsend to our campus and understood the needs and desires of a small college campus to serve its students.”